 - Dinosaur footprints that deform multiple rock layers

-- Etc. (every one of the millions of fossils that cross strata boundaries or extend vertically through allegedly super-slowly formed rock)
+- Etc. (the millions of fossils that cross strata boundaries or extend vertically through allegedly super-slowly formed rock)

 * Creationist Rebuttals: The old-earth explanations are absurd on their face.
 Typically, they can't explain a single polystrate let alone the many different kinds of polystrate fossils and the millions of those in existence.

 CR1 to Rapid Sedimentation: Even if the earth were billions of years old, secular geologists show an astounding lack of curiosity about polystrates, and by them, which strata could be shown to have been deposited rapidly.
 Of the two big problems with the first evolutionary explanation (EE1) for polystrates, rapid strata formation is not the exception but the rule.
 Consider for example (as with the coal seams and other rock layers pictured to the right from Carbon, Utah) the characteristic worldwide lack of erosion between flat-gap parallel strata (see rsr.org/ps).
 Erosion is relentless.
-Therefore, slow deposition rates would almost exclusively produce irregular strata boundaries rather than the billions of square miles of characteristic parallel flat gaps.
+Therefore, slow deposition rates would almost exclusively produce irregular strata boundaries rather than the millions of square miles of characteristic parallel flat gaps.
 The second problem with EE1 is that evolutionary geologists refuse then to follow the layers that they admit are "rapidly deposited" to see their extent.
 Do they extend out from the polystrate fossil for inches, feet, yards, miles, hundreds of miles?
 So the lack of scientific curiousity about how a single polystrate fossil (let alone many of them) might compress the deposition rates of strata in various regions leads geologists and geology textbook authors to close their eyes to this widespread physical phenomenon.
 Think about the actual layers in the real world that bury such fossils.
 Those layers don't just extend out only two feet or so from a tree, or from whatever polystrate fossil they encase.
-We assert, and this could be easily disproved if we were wrong, that the layers that bury and that extend out from each polystrate, as a general rule, go out hundreds or thousands of meters from each fossil, or even 500 kilometers, and more (as with the Redwall Limestone) and so they can extend over thousands of square kilometers.
-Therefore a single polystrate in that region can require an honest assessment of a rapid formation rate throughout that entire region!
+We assert, and this could be easily disproved if we were wrong, that the layers that bury and that extend out from each polystrate, as a general rule, go out hundreds or thousands of meters from each fossil, and often even 500 kilometers, and more (as with the Redwall Limestone and the buried nautiloids) and so they can extend over thousands of square kilometers.
+Therefore a single true polystrate in that region can require an honest assessment of a rapid formation rate throughout that entire region!
 Shouldn't that interest geologists?
 And further, some strata layers interleave with, or are commonly split by, neighboring formation layers, like at the edges of some coal seams.
 (Click on photo, left.)
 So if layers compressed in time by a polystrate fossil happen to interleave with layers of a neighboring formation, then those layers also, in that adjacent formation, had to have been deposited quickly enough to form a polystrate.
-A single polystrate fossil, potentially, could indicate that an area thousands of square miles had to experience rapid sedimentation.
-Of course secular geologists don't want to know about these polystrates and prefer to believe that such sediments were deposited over millions of years even if the truth and the evidence show otherwise.
+A single polystrate fossil, potentially, could indicate that an area of thousands of square miles had to experience rapid sedimentation.
+We've seen though that secular geologists don't want to know about these polystrates and prefer to believe that such sediments were deposited over millions of years even if the evidence they would rather not look at is solid and extensive and demonstrates otherwise.

-CR2 to Persistent Trees: Trees can't remain upright for thousands of years let alone a million years.
+CR2 to Persistent Trees: Trees can't remain upright for ten thousand years let alone a million years.
 Mountains erode faster than evolutionists would have to claim that polystrate trees and nautiloids stood upright, waiting to be buried.
-And there is often additional evidence that contradicts the slow deposition story, as at Yellowstone where the standard explanation has been falsified in part by our effort here at RSR to expose the truth that the petrified trees there do not have root systems.
+And there is often additional evidence that contradicts the slow deposition story, as at Yellowstone where the park service removed the exhibit promoting the standard explanation that has now been falsified in part by our effort here at RSR to expose the truth that the petrified trees there do not have root systems.
 This shows that these trees were destroyed and transported in a flood event and then waterlogged and sank vertically as flood sediments were settling out of the water.
-(See that below.)
+(See all this below.)
 Also, obviously, trees are not the only kinds of polystrate fossils.
 Leaves can't remain upright, that is, vertical, for dozens of years while super-slow deposition buries them.
 (See that just below.)
-A school of fish (below) can't remain frozen in place while the allegedly slowly formed strata around them gets deposited layer by layer over years, centuries, millennia, or eons.
+A school of fish (below) can't remain frozen in place while the allegedly slowly-formed strata around them gets deposited layer by layer over years, centuries, millennia, or eons.

-CR4 Rare Enough to Ignore: Our RSR list above demonstrates that there are many different kinds of polystrates and when you take all the kinds into account that means that there are many millions, if not billions, of such fossils, showing that, like dinosaur soft tissue, polystrates are not rare but common and appear throughout the fossil record!
+CR4 Rare Enough to Ignore: Our RSR list above demonstrates that there are many different kinds of polystrates and when you take all the kinds into account that means that there are many millions, if not billions, of such fossils.
+Like dinosaur soft tissue (29 journals have published 54 dinosaur blood, sequenced protein, vessels, DNA, etc., papers, so this is no isolated phenomenon), polystrates are not rare but common and appear throughout the fossil record.

 * Polystrates like Spines and Rare Schools of Fossilized Jellyfish: Previously, seven sedimentary layers in Wisconsin had been described as taking a million years to form.
 And because jellyfish have no skeleton, as Charles Darwin pointed out, it is rare to find them among fossils.
 But now, reported in the journal Geology, a school of jellyfish fossils have been found throughout those same seven layers.
 So, polystrate fossils that condense the time of strata deposition from eons to hours or months, include: